SDraw/ml_mods_cvr/ml_pmc/README.md

 * **Mirror pose:** enables/disables pose and gestures mirroring; `false` by default.
 * **Mirror position:** enables/disables mirroring of position changes of selected player along 0XZ plane; `false` by default.
 * **Mirror rotation:** enables/disables mirroring of rotation changes of selected player along 0XZ plane; `false` by default.

+# Notes
+* Some avatars can have unordinary avatar hierarchy (scaled, rotated or with offset armature/parent objects).
+Possible fixes are being made upon reports or own findings.
+* Currently misbehaves with FBT, fix in progress.